naninovel/docs/docs/guide/getting-started.md

 ## Add Character

-Characters in Naninovel can be based on regular and diced sprites, animated Live2D models and 3D meshes; you can add your own implementations as well.
+Characters in Naninovel can be based on regular and diced sprites, animated Live2D or Spine models and 3D meshes; you can add your own implementations as well.
 For the purpose of this tutorial, we’ll use a sprite implementation.

 Each character is represented by ID and a set of appearances.
 To add a character, use character manager GUI accessible via `Naninovel -> Resources -> Characters` menu, add a new character actor record specifying its ID, then double click the record (or press button at the and of the record) and add all the appearance sprites to the `Resources` list.
 Just like with naninovel scripts, you can drag-drop multiple assets and folders to the list.